aliozgur/aliozgur.github.io/_posts/2020-11-13-csharp9-records-en.md

 ### Conclusion
 Actually, the problem explained above has nothing to do with record types.
 I think deconstruction is broken from day one when it was first introduced in 2017.
 We know Microsoft brings some F# langıage features into C# which is good most of the time, but that is not the case for deconstruction.

 Here is the same deconstruction example this time in F#.
 F# does not allow us to extract the record propery/field values to simple types like in C#.
-That is because F# uses `pattern matching` instead of sytnhesized a `Deconstruct` method which relies on positions of the record properties.
+That is because F# uses `pattern matching` instead of a synthesized `Deconstruct` method which relies on the positions of the record properties.

 ```fsharp
 // Define person record type